-Independent medical education (IME/CME), which could be funded by industry but its scientific program and content are always decided independently from the industry.
+Independent medical education (IME/CME), which could be funded by industry but its scientific programme and content are always decided independently from the industry.
 The audience is identified and invited by the organizer and not the pharmaceutical company.
-The role of the pharmaceutical company must be declared as required by Section 2.2 of the IFPMA Code.
+The role of the pharmaceutical company must be declared as required by Section 2.2 of the IFPMA Code

-In order to clarify and to avoid confusion, we use the term Continuing Medical Education (CME) to refer to formal and accredited structures, and ME when referring to the entire body of practices used to educate HCPs.
-This includes CME, CPD, and QI.
+In order to clarify and to avoid confusion, in this document we use the term Continuing Medical Education (CME) to refer to formal and accredited structures, and ME when referring to the entire body of practices used to educate healthcare professionals (HCPs).
+This includes CME, CPD and QI.